 White Meat is Leaner, Dark Meat is More Flavorful

 The two types of chicken meat both have their fair share of pros and cons.
-White meat is leaner, which makes it prone to drying out; dark meat is juicier and more flavorful, but it contains more fat.
-Choose the ones that suit your needs and personal preference best.
+White meat is leaner, which makes it prone to drying out, while dark meat is juicier and more flavorful, but it contains more fat.
+Ultimately, the ones that suit your needs and personal preferences are the best choice.
 Also, take into account the type of dish you wish to make because some parts are more suited for specific cooking methods than others.